Wonderland (Natalia Kills song): Critical reception

-Consequence of The Sound picked Wonderland as one of the standout tracks, saying: "Wonderland" denotes the pop perfection Kills was aiming for, complete with whimsical and fun lyrics ("Who needs true love/As long as you love me truly?", "Will you wake me up boy/If I bite your poison apple?") and a catchy, original chorus.
+Consequence of Sound picked "Wonderland" as one of the standout tracks, saying: "'Wonderland' denotes the pop perfection Kills was aiming for, complete with whimsical and fun lyrics ('Who needs true love/As long as you love me truly?', 'Will you wake me up boy/If I bite your poison apple?') and a catchy, original chorus."
 Digital Spy also selected the song as one of the best songs on the album, saying: 'Wonderland' is a fantasist's plea for the perfect ending, laced with theatrical choir sections and fairytale references.
-Star Magazine described the song as: "moodily marvellous Wonderland, showed a strong, slightly menacing sense of self".
+Star magazine described the song as: "moodily marvellous Wonderland, showed a strong, slightly menacing sense of self".

 Chart performance

 "Wonderland" was released as the second single in Europe and the United States.
 The song reached a peak at number 55 in Austria and remained in the charts for 2 weeks.
-In Germany the song peaked at number 45 and stayed in the charts for 1 week.
+In Germany the song peaked at number 45 and stayed in the charts for one week.

 Music video

 The music video for the song was made available on YouTube on 6 April 2011.
 The video starts with Kills being dragged by soldiers up the stairs of a mansion.
 This section of the video is intercut with images of armed police fighting with masked men.
-She then is forced to sit at a dining table with other women whose faces are half-covered with masks.
+She is then forced to sit at a dining table with other women whose faces are half-covered with masks.
 She is served a cooked heart while the other women eat cupcakes with pills on them instead of sprinkles.
 They are watched by soldiers who stand on the floor above them.
 She then climbs up onto the table causing the soldiers to run down to her and grab her off the table.
 It then cuts to outside of the mansion where two soldiers are escorting Kills down the steps where her head is forced down and an executioner beheads her with an axe.
 Throughout the video Kills is shown singing the lyrics while leaning on a closed door.
 The video is intercut with text such as "Love is Pain", "Danger", "Lies" and the lyrics of the song.

 There are two versions of the video; a censored edit and the uncensored original cut.

 Peter Robinson in the Guardian noted her appearances on a BBC sitcom The Archers and commented "Bizarrely she has now been taken under the wing of Will.i.am and rebranded as a sort of post-Gaga LA pop noir princess.
 It's all a bit silly and she can't carry the role very well but the broody electro songs – even when they sound a bit dated – are top stuff."